Dreamy-Cat-X/fantasy-defense-decompiled/README.md

 PROGRESS:
 All pages except StagePage done
-StagePage - 555 errors
+StagePage - 440 errors

 All achievements done

 Other TODO:
-- Fix Draw on units, specially ObjectUnit class
+- Fix Draw on EffectUnit and ObjectUnit class
 - Fix Special skills on Hero Unit
 - Restructure type to merely identifying the class used instead of being [(class * 3) + lv]
 - Static variables for resource array locations for more mod-ability